antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 ├──────────────────────────────────────────────────────────────────┤
 │ average response time: 199ms [min: 6ms, max: 355ms, s.d.: 144ms] │
 └──────────────────────────────────────────────────────────────────┘
 Postman CLI run data uploaded to Postman Cloud successfully.
 ```
-Here you can see the summery of the all the tests and valvule information such as execution time, how many assertions and etc.
+Here you can see the summery of the all the tests and valuable information such as execution time, how many assertions and etc.

 ## Reflection